Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 Once at home, follow all the instructions you’ve been given.
 Be sure to:

-Care for the catheter insertion site as directed
+Care for the catheter insertion site as advised.

-Avoid heavy exercise, lifting, and standing for long periods as advised
+Don't do any heavy exercise, lifting, or standing for long periods, as advised.

 Call your healthcare provider